SFSteffensen/Master-CV/readme.md

 The automated workflow compiles and uploads CV and Resume files from the `PDF-output/` directory to Cloudflare R2.
 Cover letters are intentionally excluded from automated uploads to maintain privacy and allow for customization per application.

-### 🔤 Custom Fonts in GitHub Actions

-The workflow uses fonts from a private repository to ensure consistent styling in CI builds.

-**Setup:**

-1. **Private fonts repository**: [SFSteffensen/MyFonts](https://github.com/SFSteffensen/MyFonts) (private)
-   - Contains Georgia and other custom fonts
-   - Keeps font files private and secure

-2. **Access token**: A Personal Access Token (PAT) with `repo` scope is stored as `FONTS_REPO_TOKEN` secret
-   - Go to GitHub Settings → Developer settings → Personal access tokens
-   - Generate token with `repo` scope
-   - Add as repository secret in Master-CV

-3. **Workflow integration**: The workflow automatically:
-   - Checks out the private fonts repository
-   - Installs fonts to the system font directory
-   - Caches fonts for faster builds

-**Local Development:**

-- Install fonts on your system normally (e.g., in `/Library/Fonts` on macOS)
-- The workflow handles font installation in CI automatically

 ## 📝 Content Formatting (v2.0+)

 The template now supports **Typst formatting** (like `*bold*`, `_italic_`, etc.) in highlights, honors, courses, and skills!